fgigante/json-collator/README.md

 # json-collator
-This is a validator of JSON content versus a JSON schema using the json-schema library: https://www.npmjs.com/package/jsonschema
+This is a validator of JSON content versus a JSON schema using the json-schema library:<br />
+https://www.npmjs.com/package/jsonschema
 The frontend allows uploading local files for validation.